Energy-based, geometric, and compositional formulation of fluid and plasma models: Ideal barotropic fluid model in 1D

 Assuming that the exergy reference environment contains a mass species with chemical potential $\mu_0$, the exergy storage function is, modulo an added constant, given by

 The flow and effort variables are then given by

-\Cref{sec:metriplectic} gives more information about exergy as a storage function for combining reversible and irreversible dynamics in a consistent manner.
-We note that the intensive quantities that define the exergy reference environment and are written in violet eventually cancel out in the evolution equations.
+\Cref{sec:metriplectic} provides more insight regarding the use of exergy as a storage function for the consistent combination of reversible and irreversible dynamics.
+We note that the intensive quantities, which define the reference environment and are written in violet, eventually cancel out in the evolution equations.
 Here, the presence of the mass species in the environment and the resulting shift of the effort by $\mu_0$ are not substantial.

 The reversible component $(I_\text{pps}, \, \cD_\text{pps})$ filling box $\mathtt{pps}$ has the interface $I_\text{pps} = (N_\text{pps}, \tau_\text{pps})$ with $N_\text{pps} = \{ \mathtt{p_s}, \, \mathtt{p}, \, \mathtt{m} \}$ and